SS Ingénieur Général Haarbleicher: Empire Call

 Convoy ONS 97 departed Belfast Lough on 29 November 1944.
 Empire Call was bound for New York.

 Ingénieur Général Haarbleicher

-In 1945, Empire Call was sold to the French government, who renamed her Ingénieur Général Haarbleicher and placed her under the control of the Ministère de la Marine Merchande.
+In 1945, Empire Call was sold to the French government, who renamed her Ingénieur Général Haarbleicher, after André Maurice Haarbleicher (1873-1944), murdered in Auschwitz, and placed her under the control of the Ministère de la Marine Marchande.
 She was operated under the management of Compagnie Générale Transatlantique.
-Her Code Letters were changed to FPPK and her port of registry to Marseilles.
+Her Code Letters were changed to FPPK and her port of registry to Marseille.
 The ship was named in honour of a French engineer who had been shot by the Germans during the Second World War.